a little more about Galway stag weekends

 Galway, AKA ‘The city of the tribes’, is a thriving cultural city on the west coast of Ireland.
 It’s known for its great beaches, winding promenades and buzzing cosmopolitan city centre, as well as having a great range of activities, bars and clubs.
 Essentially it’s a first rate place to celebrate a stag do.

 In terms of stag activities, Galway offers a superb range.
 Start Saturday morning with some paintballing to get the adrenaline pumping, before attempting to be top of the podium with go karting.
-To set the pace for an unforgettable stag night, begin with horse or greyhound racing, before getting the boys over to a top lap dancing club and finishing the evening with VIP nightclubbing.
+To set the pace for an unforgettable stag night, begin with horse or greyhound racing, before getting the boys over to a top lap dancing club and finishing the evening with guestlist nightclubbing.
 For something a bit more relaxing on the Sunday try a round of golf or blow the hangover away with ringos - rubber rings pulled along by a speedboat at tremendous speeds!

 The city is known in part for hosting great festivals each year, the most popular being the Galway Arts Festival, alongside a calendar full of horse races and numerous other events.
 There’s live music pumping out of the pubs every weekend and the city is alive with activities.
 If you’re looking to add some sightseeing into the stag do itinerary the Galway City Museum or National Aquarium are great places to start, Ashford Castle provides great views, and there’s the longest place name is in Galway close by - a village called Muckanaghederdauhaulia.